 Sneezing: Frequent and excessive sneezing is a common symptom of seasonal allergies.
 It happens when the body attempts to eliminate allergens that have made their way to the nasal passageways.

-Runny or Stuffy Nose: Inflammation in the nasal cavities may cause a runny or stuffy nose, making breathing uncomfortable.
+Runny or Stuffy Nose: Inflammation in the nasal cavities may cause a runny nose or stuffy nose, making breathing uncomfortable.

 Itchy or Watery Eyes: Many people with seasonal allergies feel itching along with watering of the eyes, which may be quite uncomfortable.